 One day I’m on the pier with Aunt Izzy and I spot my dad and my uncle out in a boat.
 I don’t know why they didn’t take me.
 They should have taken me.
 They know I love the boat.
 I am determined to join them.
 As they near the pier, I aim for the front of the boat and take a big step.
 The biggest step ever.
 But not big enough.

-That’s why it isn’t Spoodles who falls into the water this time.
+That’s why it isn’t Spoodles or Morgan who falls into the water this time.
 It’s me.
 Without my Mickey Mouse innertube.
 One minute I’m in the bright hot sunshine and the next minute I’m somewhere else.
 It’s cool here and the light around me is green, green everywhere.
 I’m slowly, gently sinking.
 There are sunbeams sliding down all around me and long thin green plants dancing in front of me.
 A fish goes by.
 I like being here.
 It’s soft and quiet.
 Maybe this is what it’s like to be a mermaid.

 Suddenly there’s a big splash and my dad grabs my body.
 He pushes my face up out of the water (the sun is so bright up here), picks me up, and plops me onto the pier.
 He pushes himself up out of the water and sits next to me, hugging me as if something has hurt me.
 Hugging me like I always want to hug my wet animals after they’re pulled out of the lake.
 I’m confused.
 I liked the water and I wasn’t ready to come out.